emeath/C_Harder-Better-Faster-Stronger/README.md

 sudo apt install build-essential
 ```

-To compile a c++ source code, do as follows:
+To compile a c++ source code and link the object output, do as follows:

 ```shell
 g++ YOUR_SOURCE_CODE_FILE.cpp -o NAME_OF_COMPILED_FILE.out